jpfaraco/zwicky/README.md

 5. **Select Items**: Click on items to select them (one per attribute).
 Selected items will be highlighted.
 If you select items from some but not all columns, ideas will only use your selections.

 6. **Generate Ideas**: Click "Generate Idea" to create an AI-powered solution.
 If you haven't selected any items, the system will randomly choose one from each attribute.
+Ideas are initially generated as concise 2-4 sentence summaries.

-7. **Review Ideas**: All generated ideas appear in the "Generated Ideas" section below, showing the idea text and which components were used.
+7. **Review Ideas**: All generated ideas appear in the "Generated Ideas" section below, showing the idea title, description, and which components were used (if applicable).

+8. **Expand Ideas**: Click the "Expand" button on any idea to generate full execution details including:
+   - Step-by-step execution plan (3-5 steps)
+   - Quick test methodology (hypothesis, experiment, success metrics)
+   - Risks & compliance considerations with mitigations
+   - Required resources (people, tools, budget)

+9. **Generate Variations**: Click "Generate variation" on any idea to create an improved, more realistic version using a specialist critique AI agent.
+Variations maintain the core intent but address weaknesses and unrealistic assumptions.

-8. **Import/Export**: Use the Import/Export buttons to save your Zwicky Box configuration as JSON or load a previously saved configuration.
+10. **Import/Export**: Use the Import/Export buttons to save your Zwicky Box configuration as JSON or load a previously saved configuration.

-9. **Iterate**: Adjust your selections and generate multiple ideas to explore different solution combinations.
+11. **Iterate**: Adjust your selections and generate multiple ideas to explore different solution combinations.

 ## Features in Detail